jilion/data.sublimevideo.net/README.md

 Note:

-- Video tag crc32 hash can be null, if not present on mysv side.
+- Video tag crc32 hash can be null, if inexsitent or old on mysv side.
 - Player must not do that request for video tag in an auto-embed iframe.
 - Player must not do that request if uid is invalid ([regex](https://basecamp.com/1793177/projects/1896719-stats-new-videotag/documents/2126214-data-uid-validation)).
 - Player must do that request only for main & extra (alias) hostnames.

 Video tag data crc32 hash generation:

-The video tag data used to generate the crc32 hash are all video tag data with source's urls without the query ?... params.
+The video tag data used to generate the crc32 hash are all video tag data without source's urls.
+When autoembed is true, videos sources are used to generate the crc32.

 ### CORS – Video tag data